 Campaign Research Eli Yufest, CEO email@example.com

 - A discussion-based radio program all about politics from Peterborough, Canada, about 130 kms. northeast of Toronto.
-You can also live stream the program from the Trent Radio site.
+In the Peterborough area, you can find us at 92.7 FM every Tuesday at 9:00 p.m.
+If you are not in the Peterborough area, you can also live-stream the program from the Trent Radio website.

 - An archive of Peterborough-focused podcasts.
 Our current podcast is at the top of this page.